We recognize that transportation is changing dramatically.

 However, cyber hackers will now ply their trades on the mobile transactions between these new driverless vehicles rather than rack-bound computers.
 They will use jammers to deny vehicle guidance at the worst of times.
 They will use spoofers to misdirect the driving machines and eavesdropping to steal sensitive information.
 Navigation jammers are simple and already commonplace: They use strong radio signals to overwhelm (jam) the radio signals used for navigation and surveillance.
 Such attacks are not artful; they do not introduce misdirection, but simply deny the guidance service.
 In contrast, spoofers are complicated and dangerous.
 They replace the authentic navigation signals with counterfeit signals that misdirect the navigation system without detection.

 Cyber safety for transportation will not be provided with one stroke of the pen or keyboard.
 It will require legal elements to discourage jamming and spoofing.
 It will also require social protocols that broadcast the inappropriateness of such dangerous activities.
 Most importantly, it will require technical work to toughen the navigation receivers with new satellite signals, digital message authentication, intelligent antennas and inertial sensors.
 Safety against jammers and spoofers will also require us to augment current navigation with completely independent sources of time and location; perhaps these diverse sources will be placed in low-earth orbit or use terrestrial transmitters.

-To this effect, our research effort for achieving cyber safety for transportation, led by the GPS Laboratory directed by Professor Per Enge, is multidisciplinary: It combines Aeronautics, Astronautics, Computer Science, Law, Biology, Electrical Engineering and Physics.
+To this effect, our research effort for achieving cyber safety for transportation, led by the GPS Laboratory, is multidisciplinary: It combines Aeronautics, Astronautics, Computer Science, Law, Biology, Electrical Engineering and Physics.
 Simply put, our research effort in this area combines these disciplines to blunt the cyber danger to the future of transportation, and to ensure that the sought-after gains in safety and efficiency are achieved.